Should You Write Your Website Content For Humans, or Robots?

 So write for people first.

-Inserting keywords into your online content is a fantastic way to improve your site’s ranking in Google search results.
+As mentioned above, inserting keywords into your online content is a solid way to improve your site’s ranking in Google search results.

 However, make sure to avoid “keyword stuffing”—that is, shoving in so many key terms that your content sounds unnatural (not to mention unhelpful).